Feline Lower Urinary Tract Disease

 Because changes in food can also result in recurrence of FIC in some cats, the cat’s diet and feeding schedule should remain consistent

-Uroliths (Urinary Stones)
+Uroliths (Urinary Stones) in Cats

 Another possible cause of LUTS in cats is urinary stones, or uroliths.
 These rock-hard collections of minerals that form in the urinary tract of cats can irritate or even obstruct the urinary bladder, the urethra, or both.
 Due to the anatomy of the male cat’s urinary tract, males are at increased risk of lower urinary tract obstruction by uroliths.
 X-rays or ultrasound are usually used to make a diagnosis of uroliths.
 Cats that have formed uroliths are at increased risk for recurrence, and your veterinarian may recommend medication or dietary changes to help prevent that from happening.